aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/README.md

 Following these steps to clean up the project:

+- Use the Clean Up cell in the demo customer churn pipeline notebook to clean up resources created in the model build process
 - CloudFormation, delete the stack created as part of the process above
 - CloudFront, delete the distribution
 - S3, delete the bucket used to store the files of the website